San Pedro Creek Culture Park - A Four-Phase Project

 Phase 1.3 continues from Nueva St. to Cesar Chavez, and its primary focus is infrastructure updates.
 The design of this phase complements the new federal courthouse just north of Nueva Street while working them to install a bioretention pond that treats runoff from the courthouse property before it enters the creek.

-This phase will be completed and opened to the public by September 2023.
-This area of the cultural park will be showcasing the nature aspect with native plants and trees.
-Starting at Guadalupe Street, there will be tile work by Leticia Huerta, poetry art by Eddie Vega, and a developed shade structure by artist Rikkianne Van Kirk.
+This phase is complete and open to the public.
+This area of the cultural park showcases the nature aspect with native plants and trees.
+Starting at Guadalupe Street, there is tile work by Leticia Huerta, poetry art by Eddie Vega, and a developed shade structure by artist Rikkianne Van Kirk.
 On either side of the shade structure just north of Camp St. and near Ruby City, there are viewing areas north and south on the creek.

 Alamo Street to Confluence w/ Apache Creek – IN CONSTRUCTION